Basic Approach to Corporate Governance

 Internal Control

 We have systems in place for ensuring appropriate operations in accordance with our Business Philosophy.
-In accordance with our Basic Policy on Internal Control Systems (partially amended by resolution of the Board of Directors meeting held on February 28, 2023 to further promote the system based on the sustainability management and initiatives to strengthen governance) drawn up by the Board of Directors, we periodically review the systems and promote various activities to enhance internal control.
+In accordance with our Basic Policy on Internal Control System (partially amended by resolution of the Board of Directors meeting held on February 28, 2023 to further promote the system based on the sustainability management and initiatives to strengthen governance) drawn up by the Board of Directors, we periodically review the systems and promote various activities to enhance internal control.

 With respect to internal control over financial reporting, based on our Basic Rules and Regulations for Internal Control over Financial Reporting, we endeavor to enhance systems for ensuring the reliability of our financial reporting, appropriately operate internal control systems in terms of implementation, assessment, reporting, and correction, and ensure appropriate and timely disclosure of corporate information.
 The Comprehensive Guidelines for Internal Control in Consolidated Subsidiaries covers the items that subsidiaries are required to address in establishing their internal control systems and in their subsequent ongoing implementation of control activities.

-Directors (as of June 25, 2024)
+Directors (as of June 24, 2025)

 Directors and Corporate Auditors